Rana-codes/Sudoku_Solver/README.md

 row column numberInSudoku

-for a 4x4 sudoku like -
+for a 4x4 sudoku like-

      +---+---+---+---+
      |   | 4 |   |   |